jordandouglas/BeastMap/README.md

 ## Summarising a segmented tree

-Summarise a posterior distribution of segmented trees onto a summary treeusing:
+Summarise a posterior distribution of segmented trees onto a summary tree using:

 ```
 # Generate a summary tree first
 ~/beast/bin/TreeAnnotator tree.trees summary.nexus

-# Map the segments onto the summary tree
+# Then map the segments onto the summary tree
 ~/beast/bin/applauncher SegmentedTreeAnnotator -tree summary.nexus -segments beastmap.segments.trees -out segments.nexus
 ```

 ## Examples

-There is an influenza H3N2 outbreak from New Zealand in the examples folder.
-This 96 taxon dataset was sampled from Jelley at al. 2025
+In the `examples` folder, there is an analysis based on the haemagglutinin segment sequenced from 96 cases of influenza A(H3N2) in New Zealand.
+This dataset was downsampled from over 1000 complete genomes produced by Jelley at al. 2025.

 Jelley, L., Douglas, J., Allais, M., Wang, J., O'Neill, M., ... & Huang, Q. S., Geoghegan, J.,  (2025).
 A decade of genomic surveillance tracks the disappearance and reintroduction of seasonal influenza virus in Aotearoa New Zealand.  https://doi.org/10.21203/rs.3.rs-7503135/v1